The Internet is Serious Business!

 Home > Video Games > PC > RuneScape > Reflections on RuneScape

-It has been about 14 years now since I first laid eyes on RuneScape.
+It has been more than 16 years now since I first laid eyes on RuneScape.
 Much has changed, and not for the better.

 I was introduced to this game by a friend of mine in school.
 He was very enthusiastic about it at the time, and pushed heavily for me to create an account so the two of us could play together.
 When I told him I would start playing, he even went through the trouble of creating an account for me and leveling it a bit before handing it off to me, so that I could have a head start.
 (Yes, I am aware that this would have violated Rule 6, which banned account sharing and trading, but afterwards I ended up making another account from scratch, which is the one that became my main account.)

 At the time, I only believed I would play this game for maybe an hour a day at most, or whenever my friend wanted me to log in.
 I never thought that this little browser-based game would beat every other game I've ever played in terms of time invested, emotions experienced, money spent (for all those monthly membership fees added up over the years), friendships made, and skills learned (typing skills, mostly).
 It added the label gamer to my identity, and converted me from a casual to a hardcore gamer.
 It is my favorite game—or, at least, it used to be—and those glorious years in the mid-2000s will always hold a special place in my heart.